varnishcache/homepage/R1/source/index.rst

-I thought I had an verbal agreement with them, that "Varnish Cache" was the FOSS project and "Varnish Software" was the commercial entitity, but the current position of Varnish Software's IP-lawyers is that nobody can use "Varnish Cache" in any context, without their explicit permission.
+I thought I had an verbal agreement with them, that "Varnish Cache" was the FOSS project and "Varnish Software" was the commercial entity, but the current position of Varnish Software's IP-lawyers is that nobody can use "Varnish Cache" in any context, without their explicit permission.